lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 ### Migrate types

-Allocations are assigned a 'migrate type' which determines how pages might be moved around.
+Each page block (of 512 pages) is assigned a 'migrate type' which determines how pages might be moved around.
 The possible values (defined in [enum migratetype][migratetype] are:

 * `MIGRATE_UNMOVABLE`
 * `MIGRATE_MOVABLE`